 As we all know that the data on server machine must be very important for company, no matter Windows Server 2003, or Windows Server 2008.
-However, there are many situations that could lead to data loss or system crash.
-For example, the hard drive broken, virus, mistake operation, even a natural disaster.
+However, there are many situations that can cause data loss or system crashes.
+Such as hard disk damage, virus invasion, operating errors, or even natural disasters.
 Once the system crashed, the company would suffer great losses.

 Windows Server 2003 has a backup tool called NTbackup for system state backup.
 With the development of Microsoft and its Operating System, the NTbackup has been upgraded and replaced by Windows Server Backup in Windows Server 2008 or 2008 R2.
 The backup tool in Windows Server 2008 isn’t existing by default.
-If you want to use it, you must add "Windows Server Backup" utility manually.
+If you want to use it, you must add the "Windows Server Backup" utility manually.

-Open the Server Manager in Administrative Tools, click Features, then click Add Features to open the Select Features interface, select Windows Sever Backup Features and install it.
+- Open the Server Manager in Administrative Tools, click Features.
+Then click Add Features to open the Select Features interface, select Windows Sever Backup Features and install it.

 Although Windows Server 2008 added a snapshot tool to improve NTbackup, it takes a long time to backup and restore.
 Besides, it has many other shortages:

-It could not restore the backup created by NTbackup.exe.
+✧ It could not restore the backup created by NTbackup.exe.

-It needs a separate disk to run the scheduled backup.
+✧ It needs a separate disk to run the scheduled backup.

-It can only backup local NTFS volume.
+✧ It can only backup local NTFS volume.